How to Get to Auschwitz From Krakow

 The first bus leaves shortly after 6am and the service is non-stop all day until 18:45pm, when the last bus leaves for the return journey.

-Book your tour to Auschwitz
+Book tickets and tours to Auschwitz

 How to get to Auschwitz by train